fabioschorn/python-black-hat-diversos/README.md

 - [Examples](https://github.com/fabioschorn/python-black-hat-diversos/tree/main/examples)

 NOTE: Code examples taken from Black Hat Python 2ND Edition book.
+In addition to the examples in the book, other examples will be added to this Repo.